pulse-browser/browser/.github/PULL_REQUEST_TEMPLATE/ff_update.md

   - [ ] Sidebar-Tabs is Loaded and has a button visible down the bottom
   - [ ] Sidebar-Tabs can add a sidebar item to the sidebar
   - [ ] Sidebar-Tabs can remove a sidebar item to the sidebar
-  - [ ] The sidebar keeps tabs active while closed when the preference `pulse.sidebar.keeptabsactive.enabled` is set to true
+  - [ ] The sidebar keeps tabs active while closed when keep sidebar tabs active is set to true
-  - [ ] The sidebar overwrites tabs when the preference `pulse.sidebar.keeptabsactive.enabled` is set to false
+  - [ ] The sidebar overwrites tabs when keep sidebar tabs active is set to false

 - [ ] Extensions